 Certain genes have been associated with an increased risk of strokes and heart attacks.
 Researchers have studied whether people with some of these genes can lower their risk of cardiovascular disease (CVD) with dietary changes.
 They can.

 A study from McGill University, published in 2011 in PLoS (Public Library of Science) — Medicine, examined heart attack rates in 8000 people who carried a gene called 9p21.
-Four thousand of the research participants were fed large amounts of fresh produce, while the other half ate the standard Western diet.
+Four thousand of the research participants ate large amounts of fresh produce, while the other half ate the standard Western diet.

 Researchers found that those individuals who ate a diet high in raw fruits and vegetables decreased their risk of cardiovascular disease by 50 percent.
 They reported hopefully that “…the deleterious effect of 9p21…might be mitigated by consuming a diet rich in fresh fruits and vegetables.”